quietust/nintendulator/doc/readme.txt

 - Size
    Allows you to set the window size between 1X and 4X stretch.
 - Mode
-   Allows you to switch between NTSC (American and Japanese) and PAL
+   Allows you to switch between NTSC (American and Japanese), PAL
-     (European) timing.
+     (European), and Hybrid (Dendy) timing.
 If a game plays at the wrong speed, its music is off-pitch, or has timing-related graphical errors (i.e. screen scrolls at the wrong location), try switching modes.
 - Palette...
    Allows you to choose a different set of colors.
 In NTSC mode,
      specify the Hue and Saturation to your liking; other modes do not